AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/SDK for Java.md

 ## Background information

 -   To use the SDK for Java, you must install the core library of the Alibaba Cloud SDK for Java \(`aliyun-java-sdk-core`\) and the Security Token Service \(STS\) SDK \(`aliyun-java-sdk-sts`\).
--   Alibaba Cloud provides [OpenAPI Explorer](https://api.aliyun.com/) to simplify API usage.
+-   Alibaba Cloud provides [OpenAPI Developer Portal](https://next.api.aliyun.com/api/Sts) to simplify API usage.
 You can use OpenAPI Explorer to debug API operations and dynamically generate SDK sample code.
 -   For more information about STS API operations, see [What is STS?](/intl.en-US/API Reference/API Reference (STS)/What is STS?.md).
 -   For more information about STS endpoints, see [Endpoints](/intl.en-US/API Reference/API Reference (STS)/Endpoints.md).